My heart wants to help people break through the barriers that are holding them back from living the healthy, happy lives they were meant to.

 On top of being ridiculously easy to make (even for those who struggle in the kitchen), here are a few more reasons why this dish is at the top of my list.

-I'm a busy body and have lots to do in my day.
-This is why that quick 15 minute prep time makes my "I spot time-efficiency" bells start ringing in my head.
+I'm a busybody and have lots to do in my day.
+This is why that quick 15-minute prep time gets the "I spot time-efficiency" bells start ringing in my head.

-These are basic ingredients that don't have weird names that I spend valuable time searching for.
-Typically, most of us have these ingredients already in our homes.
+These are basic ingredients that don't require you to spend valuable time searching for in specialty stores.
+Typically, most of us already have these ingredients in our homes.
 Now I can get back to my Grey's Anatomy marathon.
 Just kidding.
 I do work.

 3. You can easily double this recipe and meal prep.

 This is again appealing to me because it is saving me time.
 Fantastic.
-This is a big key to having a backup plan for those days you are in a pinch and want to avoid making the mistake of junk food binging while you're hangry.
+This is a big key to having a backup plan for those days you are in a pinch and want to avoid making the mistake of binging on junk food while you're hangry.

 Not only does it taste delish, but it's healthy!
-It's low in carbohydrates, which 90% of Northern Americans already get too much of and struggle with their weight.
-It has lower sodium (if you wisely decided the low sodium broth).
-It has good fats in it from the added avocado, which help you feel fuller longer and help fight against harmful fats and heart disease.
-The spice in it from the jalapenos also give a little extra kick in your metabolisms pants!
+It's low in carbohydrates, which 90% of Northern Americans already get too much of, resulting in struggles with their weight.
+It has lower sodium (if you wisely decided to use the low-sodium broth).
+It has good fats from the avocado, which help you feel fuller longer and help fight against harmful fats and heart disease.
+The spice from the jalapeños also gives a little extra kick to your metabolism!

 - 1 (32-oz) container chicken broth, low-sodium

 - 1 jalapeno pepper, seeded and minced